Notice

 You will not feel the radiation.
 You can hear the machine turn on and make a buzzing sound.

-Radiation therapists work with doctors to give the daily treatment.
+• Radiation therapists work with doctors to give the daily treatment.
 They are under the doctor’s guidance.
-They maintain daily records.
-They often check the treatment machines to make sure they are working well.
+They maintain daily records and ensure accurate treatments are given each day.

 There are side effects from radiation treatment.
 The side effects are based on the area of your body treated.
 For example, patients being treated to their abdomen or pelvis may feel nauseous.
 Ask your therapists what side affects you may have.
 Feeling tired during radiation treatment is a common side effect.
 Skin reactions from the radiation are also common.
 More information is included in your radiation therapy education folder.